uqlibrary/uqlibrary-api/README.md

 ## API Documentation

-API Docs in GitHub pages need to regenerated after every commit to the `polymer1.0` branch by running `bin/generate-gh-pages.sh`.
+* API Docs in GitHub pages need to regenerated after every commit to the `polymer1.0` branch by running `bin/generate-gh-pages.sh`.
 This updates the `gh-pages` branch.
+* The docs can be viewed locally by running `npm start`.
+Use the second URL from the command output.

 ## Testing Elements